haasn/blog/posts/2016-12-25-falsehoods-programmers-believe-about-[video-stuff].md

 * 4:2:0 is the only way to subsample images
 * all image files contain correct tags indicating their color space
 * interlaced video files no longer exist
+* I can detect whether a file is interlaced or not
 * the chroma location is the same for every YCbCr file
 * all HD videos are BT.709
 * video files will have the same refresh rate throughout the stream